More Thoughts on Bernie Sanders and Capitalism

 are stupid.
 It's the consequence of Adam Smith's "invisible hand,"

-which doesn't always work for the better.
+which doesn't always (or even often) work for the better.

 Break up monopolies: Another good idea that works up